kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 Goals:

-- Generate uniform style across release notes (ie. past tense, formatting)
+- Generate uniform style across release notes (ie. past tense, formatting).
-- Decrease copy editing time
+- Decrease copy editing time.

+#### Release Notes Machine Learning Classifier

+The idea is to build a continuous release notes improvement process to train a machine learning model to classify. release notes as good or bad.
+The input for the model should be created continuously during the whole release cycle. by Release Notes Team of SIG Release.
+See the [issue](https://github.com/kubernetes/enhancements/issues/1833) for more details.

 #### Krel tool improvements

-- Update krel tool to show progress of how many PRs to review are left and other bugs
+- Update krel tool to show progress of how many PRs to review are left and other bugs.